vmware-tanzu/tanzu-dev-portal/content/guides/spring-circuit-breaker/index.md

 }
 ```

-Running this code a hundred times without a circuit breaker results, predictably in several failures and as seen using the [Apache Benchmarking](https://httpd.apache.org/docs/2.4/programs/ab.html ) tool.
-In this instance, it took just over thirty seconds to complete the test.
+Running this code a hundred times without a circuit breaker results, predictably, in several failures, as seen using the [Apache Benchmarking](https://httpd.apache.org/docs/2.4/programs/ab.html) tool.
+In this instance, it took just over 30 seconds to complete the test.

 ![Shell output after running the example one hundred times without a circuit breaker in place.](./images/results-no-cb.jpg)

 ![Shell output showing percentage or requests served within a certain time.](./images/time-no-cb.jpg)

-## A Better Way
+## A better way
-Clearly we can do better, let’s rerun the test but this time we’ll wrap the vulnerable call with a circuit breaker.
+Clearly we can do better.
+Let’s rerun the test, but this time we’ll wrap the vulnerable call with a circuit breaker.

 ```java
 @RestController